Ice vs Heat for Treating Bursitis

 Each temperature therapy has its own unique benefits for bursitis treatment, and when used together they provide a powerful advantage to long-term healing.
 You may already know that ice or heat feels better on your injured bursa, and this could influence your decision too.

-There are cases where some hamstring injuries will respond better to 1 temperature over the other.
+There are cases where some bursa injuries will respond better to 1 temperature over the other.
 We want to help clear up the confusion so you know which is better (icy cold or gentle heat) and how to get the most from your treatment at home.

 Part 1: Cold